 1. Palawan Beach – The Ideal Beach

-Palawan Beach, Singapore is located in the center of Sentosa.
+Palawan Beach, Singapore is located in the center of Sentosa and is aka Sentosa beach.
 Palawan beach has swaying palm trees, shimmering white sand, expanses of blue green water and lively beach bars.
 A fun zone, Port of Lost Wonder is themed on pirate world, and is popular among kids and adults alike.
 The place is complete with a rope bridge, few wooden beam towers, a pirate ship, and numerous treasure boxes.
 This is the best beach in Singapore for swimming or even just lazy lounging.

 Facilities available: Cabana style beach bars, beach shelters, play area, souvenir shops, and restaurants.